dsc-courses/dsc10-2023-fa/syllabus.md

 The following activities are considered cheating and are not allowed in DSC 10 (not an exhaustive list):

-- Using or submitting code acquired from other indivduals (except in the instance of projects, your partner), artificial intelligence tools such at ChatGPT or GitHub CoPilot, the internet, or any other resource not officially sanctioned by this course.
+- Using or submitting code acquired from other individuals (except in the instance of projects, your partner), artificial intelligence tools such at ChatGPT or GitHub CoPilot, the internet, or any other resource not officially sanctioned by this course.